Exploring the Science and Spirit of Death and Beyond

 Conscious Dying in Clinical Settings

 This is one of our most popular presentations, and is especially relevant to end-of-life professionals, chaplains, caregivers and clinicians of all kinds.
-This year’s panel includes hospice experts Dr. Christopher Kerr, Dr. Karen Wyatt and Mitch Metzner PhD, who will explore how to bring inclusive spirituality and mindfulness into private practice, ICU, ER, nursing home and in-patient hospice environments.
+This year’s panel will explore how to bring inclusive spirituality and mindfulness into private practice, ICU, ER, nursing home and in-patient hospice environments.
 Included in our CE TRACK.